-Book your stay for the 2019 Louisiana Housing Conference through our partner and host hotel, Hilton in Downtown Baton Rouge.
-Due to an overwhelming response, the discounted rooms reserved via the group block are completely sold-out.
+Book your stay for the 2020 conference through our partner and host hotel, Hilton Downtown Baton Rouge.

 At the heart of it all is the Shaw Center for the Arts, an architectural showpiece that includes the LSU Museum of Art—a 13,000-square-foot space with both touring and permanent collections—and a rooftop terrace and sushi restaurant, Tsunami, which offers stunning views of the Mississippi River and a popular gathering spot for a night out.

 Offering world-class performing arts inside the Shaw Center is the Manship Theatre, an intimate 325-seat venue that features a steady rotation of dance, comedy, film and nationally known music acts, with a focus on jazz.
 A commons area in front of the Shaw Center has interactive fountains, space for events, immediate access to downtown attractions, and a direct view of the magnificent Old State Capitol—now a Louisiana history museum, complete with a gift shop.

 Just steps away is North Boulevard Town Square.
 With café seating, water features, a media beacon and more, it’s perfect for concerts, outdoor movies, picnics or just sipping a latte.
 Located adjacent to the town square, Repentance Park features an arc walkway with seating, sculptures, fountains with 750 jets and a sloping lawn where children can run and play.